CraigularB/TwitDJ/README.md

 TwitDJ
 ======

-A fun project utilizing Twitter and iTunes APIs to create a Twitter at-reply driven party DJ
+A fun project utilizing Twitter and iTunes APIs to create a Twitter at-reply driven party DJ to keep the party going